X

 Bhavik Shah

-Right.
-So just can you also throw some light on the curtailment part, like why we didn’t have this issue in the last quarter and why is it coming up now in this quarter?
-So how much is the gap in terms of the evacuation which you are having and will it like in the next year continue to be there?
+Right, sir.
+Sir, just can you throw some light on the curtailment part?
+Like, why we didn’t have this issue in the last quarter?
+And why is it coming up now in this quarter?
+So how much is the gap in terms of the evacuation which you are having?
+And will it like in the next year continue to be there?

 Ashish Khanna